johnnyryan/Verity/README.md

 ```
-The layers are deliberately built on different machinery — a 14 B-class LLM, an 8 B-class LLM from the same family but different scratch corpus, a 0.4 B encoder transformer trained on a different objective, a regex evaluator, a stochastic re-sampler, and a logprob analyser.
-Six different *kinds* of "wrong" are caught by six different *kinds* of check.

-A separate **disputes table** is computed *after* the consensus is decided.
-It surfaces concerns one critic raised but not the other, so users see disagreement even when the headline verdict is "pass".
+A disputes table is computed after the consensus is decided.
+It shows which critic raised concerns to the user sees disagreement even when the aggregated verdict is "pass".
+Depending on your System Prompt, the primary LLM may immediatelly redraft its answer based on Verity corrections, or you may be asked if you want it to.

 ---